AfokePeniel/GithubActions-Learning/README.md

 This project demonstrates the use of GitHub Actions for CI/CD, focusing on Azure deployments and container management.

-## What You Will Learn

-- GitHub Action workflow basics
+## Project Scope

+This repository covers:

+1. GitHub Actions fundamentals
-- Workflow components (event, job, step, runner)
+   - Workflow basics
+   - Key components: events, jobs, steps, runners

+2. Runner Management
-- Adding and using self-hosted runners
+   - Setting up and utilizing self-hosted runners

-- Designing Infrastructure as Code (IaC) templates with Bicep
+3. Infrastructure as Code (IaC)
+   - Creating and managing Bicep templates for Azure resources

+4. Container Operations
-- Building, pushing, and deploying Docker containers
+   - Building and pushing Docker containers
-- Deploying containers to Azure Web Apps for optimal performance
+   - Deploying containers to Azure Web Apps

+5. Performance Optimization
+   - Best practices for efficient container deployment on Azure